On the number of tiles visited by a line segment on a rectangular grid: Random segment: probabilistic characterization

+Given $\tiles$, the range of lengths $\len$ such that $\tiles = \funt(\len)$ is either \eqref{eq: square, odd max tiles, lengths} or \eqref{eq: square, even max tiles, lengths}.
+For $\len$ in this range, the number of reachable tiles with lower-left corners $(i-1,j-1)$, $i,j \geq 2$, $i+j-1=\tiles$, i.e.~the number of terms in \eqref{eq: probmax impl}, depends on $\len$.
+If $\tiles$ is odd, the minimum number is $1$, corresponding to a tile with its lower-left corner on the line $x=y$, which gives the first term in the first expression in \eqref{eq: probmax expl}.
+For $\tiles$ even, the minimum number is $2$, corresponding to two symmetrical tiles whose lower-left $x$ and $y$ coordinates differ by $1$, which give the first term in the second expression.
+Either for $\tiles$ odd or even, additional tiles may become reachable as $\len$ grows (within the range allowed by $\tiles$), and these always occur in symmetrical pairs.
+These tiles (if any) correspond to the terms in the (possibly empty) sum indexed by $k$ in either expression in \eqref{eq: probmax expl}.

+Figure~\ref{fig: probmax_terms} contains examples for several values of $\tiles$, with a few values of $\len$ for each $\tiles$.
+Each length is represented by an arc with radius $\len$ centered at $(1,1)$.
+For a given $\tiles$, the filled circular markers are the lower-left corners of the tiles that are always reachable, whereas the empty circles correspond to tiles whose reachability depends on $\len$.

+As can be seen in Figure~\ref{fig: probmax_terms}, for each $\tiles$ there is a maximum number of tiles that can be reached, beyond which incrementing $\len$ only results in $\tiles$ increasing by $1$.
+For a given $\len$, the number of reachable tiles can be determined by counting how many markers are covered by the stretch $w$ defined in Figure~\ref{fig: probmax_nterms}.
+This satisfies the relationship $w^2 = \len^2 - (\tiles-3)^2/2$.
+From the figure, the number of terms in the sum over $k$ (empty circular markers) is $\lceil w/\sqrt 2 - 1 \rceil$ for $\tiles$ odd and $\lceil w/\sqrt 2 - 3/2 \rceil$ for $\tiles$ even.
+This establishes \eqref{eq: probmax expl}.

-The technique used in the proof of Theorem~\ref{theo: probmax, sq} could in principle be used for obtaining the probability that the number of tiles visited by the segment equals or exceeds any given value $\tiles < \funt(\len)$.
-The resulting expressions, however, are cumbersome, because more cases (more subintervals for the length) need to be distinguished depending on how many tiles with lower-left corner $(i-1,j-1)$ such that $i+j-1=\tiles$ can be reached from the reference tile.
+It should be noted that, in principle, the technique used in this proof could be employed for obtaining the probability that the number of tiles visited by the segment equals or exceeds any given value $\tiles < \funt(\len)$.
+However, the process is more cumbersome.
+Specifically, with reference to Figure~\ref{fig: probmax_funt_odd}, the arc in this more general setting can enclose any number of corners of the considered tile, not necessarily $1$, which makes the characterization of the shaded rectangles more complicated. \end{proof}